 What are analytical skills?

-Analytical skills refer to the ability to collect information, process it, and draw informed conclusions.
-Highly sought after by employers, analytical skills enable you to make data-driven decisions and develop creative solutions to problems.
-Include them when you write your resume and cover letter to convince employers you’ll be an effective employee.
+Highly sought after by employers, analytical skills enable you to make infomed decisions and develop creative solutions to problems.

 Why are analytical skills important?

-The ability to think critically and solve problems is essential in almost any field, which means demonstrating your analysis skills to employers is a great way to increase your marketability and land a job.
+The ability to think critically and solve problems is essential in almost any field, which means demonstrating your analytical skills to employers is a great way to increase your marketability and land a job.

 Analytical skills help you find trends and patterns, make accurate business predictions, and come up with creative solutions to problems.

 When combined with other skills on your resume, your analytical thinking will help you better adapt and respond to challenges like changing market conditions.
+Being analytical helps you stay agile.

 Our free-to-use resume builder can make you a resume in as little as 5 minutes.
-Just pick the template you want, and our software will format everything for you.
+Pick the template you want, and our software will format everything for you.

-6+ analytical skills examples to include on your resume
+8 analytical skills examples to include on your resume

-Critical thinking
+1. Critical thinking

 Critical thinking skills allow you to think clearly and rationally by understanding the logical connection between ideas.
 It’s a soft skill that involves analyzing all the evidence at your disposal to come to a conclusion.